 - Death Sentence awarded under TADA which was later repealed by the govt.

-- Grant of mercy will send out a message that “as a nation we are committed to equal application of mercy and values of forgiveness, and justice”.
+- Grant of mercy will send out a message that “as a nation, we are committed to the equal application of mercy and values of forgiveness, and justice”.

 As stated in this mercy petition that he has surrendered before the Indian authorities seem to be an outright lie when we see exactly what was written by the head of Pakistan desk of RAW, and I quote –

 “He had come to Kathmandu secretly from Karachi to consult a relative and a lawyer on the advisability of some members of the Memon family, including himself, who felt uncomfortable with Pakistan’s Inter-Services Intelligence, returning to India and surrendering to the Mumbai police.
 The relative and the lawyer advised him against surrender due to a fear that justice might not be done to them.
 They advised Yakub to go back to Karachi.